carsakiller/Carsas-CommandsV2/README.md

 *[+53 more!](https://c2.carsakiller.com/cc-website/docs/commands)*

 ## Install
-Carsa's Commands v2 can be subscribed to on the [Steam Workshop].
+Carsa's Commands v2 can be subscribed to on the [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2780335340).
 Carsa's Companion can be found on [GitHub](https://github.com/carsakiller/Carsas-Companion/releases).

 ## What's New?
 [New to v2](https://c2.carsakiller.com/cc-website/#news) is a new [companion webapp](https://github.com/carsakiller/Carsas-Companion) that makes your life much easier by providing a nice graphical interface so you don't have to use the in-game chat to execute `?giveRole Admin Leopard` or `?equipp CrazyFluffyPony 21 4 20`.